ceozwtzy/RebootedReality-C4S2/README.md

 # RebootedReality: Fortnite Chapter 4 Season 2 Private Server

-**RebootedReality** is a custom Fortnite C4S2 (Chapter 4 Season 2) private multiplayer project that aims to fully recreate and expand upon the Fortnite experience with:
+**RebootedReality** is a custom Fortnite C4S2 (24.20) private multiplayer project that aims to fully recreate and expand upon the Fortnite experience with:

 * ⚔️ Custom weapons like the Pump Shotgun and Thunder Shotgun
 * 🛠️ New items like the Grappler and Shockwave Hammer